 Working in the United Kingdom

-The UK is one of the most attractive countries to practice as an international healthcare professional.
+The UK is one of the most appealing countries to practice as an international healthcare professional.
 With attractive rates of pay and many learning opportunities, moving to the UK for work is exciting.
 The start of a new journey.
 Why Sanctuary International?Placing people first, we offer a free service to assist international healthcare professionals in relocating.Working with NHS Trusts and private healthcare organisations since 2006, we can find you a role anywhere in the UK.
-We also make sure you are supported throughout the process.
+We also make sure you're supported throughout the process.
 Not just with securing a job but with the entire relocation process.
-Complete UK coverage With over 190 employers relying on us to fill nursing, medical, GP and mental health vacancies, we are one of the biggest healthcare recruitment agencies in the UK.
-English language trainingWhat’s more, with global recruitment offices and English language training centres as far away as the Philippines, India and soon, Manila, we can help make sure language is not a barrier for you.
-Your dedicated consultant Your dedicated consultant will help you throughout the entire process.
+Complete UK coverage With over 190 employers relying on us to fill nursing, medical, GP and mental health vacancies, we're one of the biggest healthcare recruitment agencies in the UK.
+English language trainingWhat’s more, with global recruitment offices and English language training centres as far away as the Philippines and India, we can help make sure language is not a barrier for you.
+Your dedicated consultant A consultant from our International team will help you throughout the entire process.
 This includes assisting you with obtaining the right English language skills required to practice as a healthcare professional in the UK.
 As a promise to you, you’ll only ever be presented with suitable employment opportunities.Let us help you make the move, register today.

 Moving to the UK for work is a major life decision, but one that you’ve likely been thinking about for some time.
-We understand that you will be excited and nervous.
+We understand that you'll be excited and nervous.
 This is exactly why we offer a wraparound relocation support service.
 Every day, we help international candidates, just like you, with relocating to the UK.
-A tailored service designed around your needs, we can offer you as much support as you need.
+A tailored service designed around your needs; we can offer you as much support as you need.
 RegistrationThere are many registration bodies in the UK for specific healthcare professions.
 We understand this can be confusing.
-Your Sanctuary Health consultant will inform you which body you will need to register with, and the process involved.
-We can guide through each step of the registration process to make it as straightforward as possible.
+Your Sanctuary International consultant will inform you which body you'll need to register with, and the process involved.
+We can guide you through each step of the registration process to make it as straightforward as possible.
 Visa applicationMost of the candidates we place come to the UK on an initial 2 year working visa.
 Wherever we can, we will guide you through the visa application process.
-TravelWhilst we are not a tour operator, we can assist you with finding the best and least expensive mode of transport to the UK.
-If you are travelling by plane, we will meet you at the airport and organise your airport transfer to take you to where you will be staying.
+TravelWhilst we are not a tour operator, we can assist you with finding the best and least expensive transport options to the UK.
+If you're travelling by plane, we will meet you at the airport and organise your airport transfer to take you to where you will be staying.
 Finding accommodation Most people, unless they have relatives to stay with, will require accommodation.
-Many of our candidates are offered hospital accommodation, but if you are looking for alternative residence, we can help.
+Many of our candidates are offered hospital accommodation, but if you're looking for alternative places to stay, we can help.
 We have great contacts with local housing providers.
 FinancialsHaving a bank account is essential to make sure you are paid as quickly as possible, as is having a National Insurance Number.
 We’ll guide you through establishing both.
 Registering with a GP and dentistWhilst you’re unlikely to need a GP or dentist straight away, it’s always best to register at a practice as soon as you have secured accommodation.
 Our consultants will inform you how you can do this.
 Schools and childcareIf you are relocating with your young family, we can help.
-All children aged 5 to 16 living in the UK are entitled to a free place at a state school.
-Free education is also extended to 16-19 year olds.
+All children aged 5-16 living in the UK are entitled to a free place at a state school.
+Free education is also extended to those aged 16-19.
 There’s also nursery provision for children aged 3-4 to prepare them for school.
-You can find out more about applying for a school place online http://www.gov.uk/schools-admissions/applyingThere are specific deadlines for applying for primary and secondary school places in the UK.
+Find out more about applying for a school place.There are specific deadlines for applying for primary and secondary school places in the UK.
 It is best to visit your council’s website for more information once you know where you will be living.
 Supporting you throughout your employmentWe’re always here for you.
 Once you start your new job, we’ll keep in touch to make sure you are happy.Want to find out more?
-Register with Sanctuary today!
+Register with Sanctuary today.

 UK Living Costs